The Complete Guide to Disavowing Links for Google and Bing

 - Select “Disavow Links.”

 - Upload your .txt file.

 Important: When you upload future disavow files, you must include all previously disallowed domains and URLs.
 Google overwrites each previous disavow file, rather than appending new data to it.
 Incidentally, if you have disavowed something you shouldn’t have, uploading a new file with that address omitted will remove it from your disavow list.

 Pro Tip: Domain-Level Disavow

-Google cautions users about the domain-level disavow because of potential damage it can cause.
-However, Ramirez says something a little different.
-Disavowing links on the domain level is a more thorough approach to cleaning up bad links.
-He says he utilizes domain-level disavow often because a “link from a blog page may also be included on a tag or category index page and as more posts are added to that tag/category, the link gets pushed further into pagination.”
-A link can be a moving target within a site and the only way to safely extract it is by disavowing the domain as a whole.
+Google cautions users about the domain-level disavow because of the potential damage it can cause.
+However, disavowing links on the domain level can be a more thorough approach to cleaning up bad links.
+Commonly, domain-level disavow is used in situations where a site is generating many links or is likely to create additional unwanted links in the future.
+For instance, a spam directory that lists you in every county nationwide would be better blocked at the domain level.
+A link can be a moving target within a site, and the only way to safely extract it is by disavowing the domain as a whole.

-The way to use Bing’s disavow links tool is slightly different than Google’s tool because you don’t need to upload a .txt file.
-Instead, you manually enter each domain or URL.
+The way to use Bing’s disavow links tool is slightly different from Google’s tool because you don’t upload a .txt file.
+Instead, you have to manually enter each domain or URL.

 - Log into Bing Webmaster Tools.

 - Go to “Configure my site” and then select “Disavow Links.”